az2493/Project_1/planning.md

 - Use method to shuffle the cards
 - Ask player to start game
-- Give the first 2 cards to the computer
+- Give the first 2 cards to the computer // default
 - Give the second 2 cards to the human player
 - Show the next 3 cards of the deck
 - Start the game with X amount